fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 If you already have nodejs installed on your machine, make sure you have a version > 6.5.0 using the command `node -v`

-On Windows open the NodeJs cmd as a terminal (command line interface - CLI)
+On Windows open the NodeJs cmd as a terminal (command line interface - CLI).

 ## NPM